 19. Climbing the Great Wall of China – by A World in Reach

-One of the most incredible experiences I’ve ticked off my bucket list was climbing the Great Wall of China.
+One of the most unforgettable travel experiences I’ve ticked off my bucket list was climbing the Great Wall of China.
 When I visited China, I spent 10 days exploring Shanghai, Xi’an, and Beijing before visiting the Great Wall on the last day.
 I anticipated my visit to the Wall during my entire trip, and when I finally made it, I was even more amazed than I expected.

 I visited the Mutianyu section of the wall.
 This area is one of the most scenic and best-preserved, yet there are fewer tourists here than at the Badaling section.
 When arriving at the Wall, you can either hike from the base to the Wall for approximately an hour or take a cable car up.
 I highly recommend the cable car – the journey up is scenic and you’ll need all your energy for hiking the actual Wall!